Servir-Mekong/Jupyter-arcpy/README.md

 # Jupyter-arcpy
-Setting Up Jupyter notebooks for ArcGIS
+Setting Up Jupyter notebooks for ArcGIS 10.X with a 64bit installation

 **1: Download and install ANACONDA [(Select 2.7 python and 64 bit for ML installation)](https://www.anaconda.com/download/#windows)**